-In 2012, DFPS adopted a uniform court report which serves as a helpful tool for communication between CPS, the courts, and other parties.
-The standardized form provides a summary of medical information that directly follows Tex.
+A standardized court report may help provide a summary of medical information that directly follows Tex.
 Fam.
 Code § 266.007.
-The standardized report also includes the child's age and weight as well as information about medication and dosage, condition and diagnosis, symptom(s) being treated, last medication review, and the prescribing physician.
-What is not included is the name of the authorized designated Medical Consenter or any psychotropic medication history, although this information may be provided verbally or located elsewhere in the court's file.
+A standardized report may include the child's age and weight as well as information about medication and dosage, condition and diagnosis, symptom(s) being treated, last medication review, and the prescribing physician.